iamyuanchung/Fall-2015-CV/README.md

+# README #
-This repository contains homework & project of Computer Vision done @NTU during semester 104-1.
+This repository contains homework & project of Computer Vision done at NTU during semester 104-1.